johnstewart1990/ASIC-Bitcoin-privatekey-Miner/README.md

 If you have savings on old wallets (created until mid 2012 or started from "1"), just transfer BTC to modern ones and be safe.
 But abandoned wallets must be opened!
 As of January, out of the 18.14 million BTC that existed at that time, almost 60% had never moved.

+The next one old address was opened 1EaXdZypzsWcTqEJQk2esJDck3oSLpra2T 13pd4UFwUk3HFpk4HkCFV8xvzBDC4aQTC1

+We only sell this file to 20 people.
+So far, we know 4 people who have.

+by
+achow